-What to expect in Trauma Transformative Therapy?
+What to expect in Trauma Focussed Therapy?

-What trauma therapy can help heal
+What this work can help with

 -

-Anxiety and panic
+Anxiety or panic

 -